srithasriram30/odin-recipes/README.md

 # odin-recipes
-My solution for the Odin Recipes challenge
+My solution for the Odin Recipes challenge.
+I have used pure HTML and CSS with this project.